Omniverse-Web3-Labs/omniverse-swap/pallets/omni-protocol/README.md

 ### Dispatchable Functions

-The pallet supply the underlying functions for omniverse applications, so it has $no dispatchable functions$.
+The pallet supply the underlying functions for omniverse applications, so it has **no dispatchable functions**.

 ### Public Functions

 * `get_transaction_count` - Get the transaction count of a user.
 * `get_transaction_data` - Get the transaction data of a user at a nonce.
-* `is_malicious` - If a user is malicious.
+* `is_malicious` - Get the maliciousness of a user.
 * `get_cooling_down_time` - Get the time within which only one transaction can be sent.
 * `get_chain_id` - Get the omniverse chain id.
 * `verify_transaction` - Verify an omniverse transaction, and return the result.